Little Girl Dies At Head Start: Dearborn Heights Police Rules Death As Accidental

 “A tragic accident took place today at our Saint Albert the Great site.
 One of our Head Start children sustained injuries in the school gym.
 Our staff responded immediately and provided CPR and first aid until EMS arrived.
 We learned that despite all efforts the child passed away at the hospital.
 Our most heartfelt condolences go out to the family.
 We have been working with law enforcement who are continuing their investigation.
 They have told us that staff took the appropriate actions and this again was a tragic accident.
 Our Head Start SAG site will be closed until further notice.
 We have arranged for grief counseling services for our families and will continue to work closely with them through this tragedy.
 Please keep the family in your thoughts and prayers.”

 The little girl’s family and friends are in our thoughts and prayers.
-If you are local to the area, please show your support by making an appearance to the spaghetti dinner and raffle on January 27.
+If you are local to the area, please show your support by making an appearance at the spaghetti dinner and raffle on January 27.

 [Featured Image by Thinkstock]